Average-case Speedup for Product Formulas: Preliminary: matrix-valued martingales

-If we are interested in the concentration in operator norm $\norm{\vec{U}-\vec{V}}$, it suffices to control its moments by the expected Schatten p-norm where $ \lnormp{\vX}{p}:= \tr[(\vX^\dagger \vX)^{p/2}]^{1/p}. $ To bound the RHS, the workhorse is the following bound with only a martingale requirement (``conditionally zero-mean''). \begin{fact}[{Uniform smoothness for Schatten classes~\cite[Proposition~4.3]{HNTR20:Matrix-Product}}] Consider random matrices $\vX, \vY$ of the same size that satisfy $\BE[\vY|\vX] = 0$.
+If we are interested in concentration of the operator norm, it suffices to control its moments by the \textit{expected Schatten p-norm} To bound the RHS, the driving horse is the following bound with only a martingale requirement (``conditionally zero-mean''). \begin{fact}[{Uniform smoothness for Schatten classes~\cite[Proposition~4.3]{HNTR20:Matrix-Product}}] Consider random matrices $\vX, \vY$ of the same size that satisfy $\BE[\vY|\vX] = 0$.
 When $2 \le p$,